orware/compressed-string-demo/README.md

 ### Purpose:

-After spending a number of weeks working eventually to creating the Compressed String Package (https://github.com/orware/compressed-string) I wanted to come up with a more detailed example to demonstrate more of what I saw when I was doing my development work.
+After spending a number of weeks working, eventually creating the Compressed String Package (https://github.com/orware/compressed-string), I wanted to come up with a more detailed example to demonstrate more of what I saw when I was doing my development work.

 Essentially, I was initially using PHP arrays and then just started noticing the crazy amount of memory usage that resulted in when I was pulling down a large data set.